 For example, in 2022, NASA's Psyche spacecraft will begin making its way to the Asteroid Belt to explore a metallic asteroid of the same name.
 Scientists believe that this asteroid is actually the remnant of a protoplanet's core that became exposed after a massive impact knocked off its outer layers.

 The study of this object is expected to yield a great deal of information about the history of planetary formation in our Solar System.
 Speaking of which, in 2023, the OSIRIS-REx mission is expected to return to Earth carrying samples obtained from the Near-Earth Asteroid (NEA) Bennu - which will yield similar information.

-Lucy, and (like Psyche) is also part of NASA's Discovery Program.
+Lucy is also part of NASA's Discovery Program.
+Lucy will be the first space mission to explore a population of small bodies known as the Trojans, outer Solar System asteroids that orbit the Sun “in front of” and “behind” the gas giant Jupiter, at the same distance from the Sun as Jupiter.
 This mission will launch in 2021 and spend the next 12 years studying these asteroids to learn more about the history of the early Solar System and the formation of the gas giants.

 In June 2022, the ESA's JUpiter ICy moons Explorer (JUICE) will set out for Jupiter to visit three of Jupiter's largest moons - Ganymede, Callisto, and Europa.
-All of these bodies are thought to have interior oceans, and Ganymede and Europa are even thought to be habitable.
+All of these bodies are thought to have interior oceans, and Ganymede and Europa could be used for future colony sites.